kentaroy47/training-domain-specific-models/README.md

 # What is a domain specific model?
 For a backbone of object detection, Resnet101 is a very good model but TOO BIG!
+But a small model like Resnet18 has a low accuracy, due to small network capacity.

+However, do we need such a big model to do object detection in a limited domain?
+(Like your office or a particular intersection)
+Since backgrounds does not change, even small model should do very well if trained properly!

-A domain specific model(DSM) is a model focusing on achieving high accuracy at a limited domain (e.g. fixed view of an intersection).
+A domain specific model(DSM) is a model focusing on achieving high accuracy at such limited domain (e.g. fixed view of an intersection).
 We argue that DSMs can capture essential features well even with a small model size.

 In this repo, we train a small domain specific model (say res18) in with a dataset of a limited domain.